Chieftains offering summer camps in a bag

 In addition to the barbecue sales, Chieftains will hold an online cake raffle to raise money.

-Details on both the Barbecue To Go and cake raffle will be reveled at a later date.
+Details on both the Barbecue To Go and cake raffle will be revealed at a later date.